almic/zombie-game/README.md

       The full moon is more than 2x brighter than a half-moon!
 Non-linear!
 - [ ] Match mie power to moon illuminance (see above)
 - [ ] Fog at dawn and dusk, set with a curve.
 This looks bad right now.
+- [X] Optimize sky shader, should skip sun and moon disk for radiance maps
 - [X] Flashlight which can be toggled